 The right mobile hotspot for you will vary on a few different factors, like your current wireless provider and the number of devices you’ve got.
 Here’s everything you need to know to find the perfect hotspot.

-Which wireless carrier do you currently use for your smartphone?
 It’s important to buy a mobile hotspot that will work with your current wireless carrier (otherwise, you won’t be able to get online).
-AT&T and T-Mobile both use GSM networks, while Verizon and Sprint use CDMA networks.
-Most mobile hotspots are built for GSM networks, so if you’re a Verizon or Sprint user, you’ll need to find one that’s explicitly labeled as compatible with your network.
+AT&T and T-Mobile both use GSM networks, while Verizon uses a CDMA network.
+Most mobile hotspots are built for GSM networks, so if you’re a Verizon user, you’ll need to find one that’s explicitly labeled as compatible with your network.

 There’s a lot of variety across the mobile hotspot market, so it pays to know ahead of time what features you want.
 Here are the most critical features to keep tabs on.